dominichayesferen/Chicagofier/README.md

 #### Requirements

-- Xubuntu 18.04 or newer (only tested on Xubuntu 20.04)
+- Xubuntu 18.04 or newer (only tested on Xubuntu 20.04 LTS)
 - Being logged in as an administrator account (first user's an administrator)

 #### Notes